open-sauced/intro/05-how-to-contribute-to-open-source.md

    Replace "YOUR-BRANCH-NAME" with the name of your branch.

-7. **Submit a pull request**: Once you've pushed your changes, navigate to the original project's repository on GitHub and click the "New pull request" button.
+7. **[Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)**: Once you've pushed your changes, navigate to the original project's repository on GitHub and click the "New pull request" button.
 In the "base repository" dropdown, select the original repository, and in the "head repository" dropdown, select your forked repository.
 Choose your branch from the "compare" dropdown, and click "Create pull request".
 Fill in the required information and submit your pull request.

 8. **Respond to feedback**: After submitting your pull request, the project maintainers may provide feedback or request changes.
 Be sure to respond promptly and address any concerns or suggestions they may have.